gannau/WeatherProgram/README.md

 # WeatherProgram Overview
-Simple weather program that gets the current weather for a specific location.
+Simple weather program that gets the current weather.
 The features include the basics such as, date and current temperature of specified location.